oktal3700/bluebell/README.md

 Use the [issues tab](https://github.com/oktal3700/bluebell/issues/new/choose) to submit new CSL models or liveries to be added to the package.

-The main download link is here: http://tiny.cc/bbcsl
+The main download link is https://forums.x-plane.org/index.php?/files/file/37041-bluebell-obj8-csl-packages/